 So can bears smell food through cans?

 Bears can not smell through canned goods.
-However, bears have learned that cans can contain food.
-Also since canned food tends to be around other food when camping the bears can pick up the scent on the outside of the can as well as scents that got on the on the outside of the can during the canning process.
+Since canned food tends to be around other food when camping the bears can pick up the scent on the outside of the can as well as scents that got on the outside of the can during the canning process.

 Which Foods Do Bears Love?

 Bears do not rely solely on meat for their sustenance; they are omnivores.
 They are adventurous eaters, and certain things you may have will attract them more than others.
 What are these foods?

 - I mean, this is obvious, right?
 Any meat you have, canned or not, will attract these predators.